jfasate/ECE570-Single-Stream-CNN/README.md

 Implementation of these models can be found at ```model/baseline/```.

 ## Data
-We made some modifications (merely tif→numpy, stacking) to the original data files.
-Our data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
+Data files are available at [this Google Drive site](https://drive.google.com/drive/folders/1urY6Pjba3mStDcRphIfkNf50295aW2o2?usp=sharing), which can be directly used in this code.
 Please note that we used channel-wise normalization AFTER loading these files, and this step is already implemented in our code.

 Below are links to the original data sets: